 Prior to co-founding Ideacodes with Max Kiesler, Emily was a partner and creative director in a marketing communications firm, the first web director of the Cornell Entrepreneur Network at Cornell University, an independent design consultant, and the first interface designer for the University at Buffalo web team, a startup electronic media and marketing unit.

 She has an M.F.A. in sculpture and media from the State University of New York at Buffalo, and a B.A. in literature from the College of William and Mary.
 As an artist, she’s shown digital videos at numerous online venues and exhibited sculpture and installations in galleries in New York.
 Having traveled and lived extensively around the world (North America, Southeast Asia, the Middle East, Asia, Africa, and Europe), Emily currently lives and works in the SOMA district in downtown San Francisco.
-When she’s not online, she’s often surfing breaks in Santa Cruz, Pacifica and Half Moon Bay.
+When she’s not online, she’s usually in the ocean surfing waves in Santa Cruz, Pacifica and Half Moon Bay.